robertomlsoares/screenshot-aas/README.md

 # Screenshot-as-a-Service

 This application is a backend component responsible for taking screenshots of URLs provided by users.
-The server endpoints are separated by the worker that takes the screenshots by a job queue using RabbitMQ.
+The server endpoints and the workers (the ones that take screenshots) are separated by a job queue using RabbitMQ.

 ## RabbitMQ and Redis